mahdeslami11/SingleVC/Readme.md

 The [HiFi-GAN](https://github.com/jik876/hifi-gan) vocoder is employed to convert log mel-spectrograms to waveforms.
 The model is trained on universal datasets with 13.93M parameters.
 Through our evaluation, it can synthesize 22.05 kHz high-fidelity speeches over 4.0 MOS, even in cross-language or noisy environments.

 ## pretrained models
-You can use pretrained models we provide, and then edit the config file any2one/infer/infer_config.yaml.
+You can download the pretrained model as well as the vocoder following the [link](https://drive.google.com/file/d/1yV9cCne7piqBI9vng13JDdLuRlMkTbZR/view?usp=sharing), and then edit the config file any2one/infer/infer_config.yaml.
 Infer corpus should be organized as test22050/*.wav
 You can convert an list of  utterances, e.g.
 ```bash
 python any2one/infer/infer.py